 For a full list of endorsements, click here.

 STUDENT: DO I NEED EXPERIENCE TO BE ACCEPTED?

 On the Job attention.
-Our students learn via eBook and materials and from inside a real recording studio.
+Our students learn via our eBook, materials, and from inside a real recording studio.

 The opportunity to get their hands dirty (so to speak).
-The way to get a job in this business is to get inside and learn from a pro.
+We believe the way to get a job in this business is to get inside and learn from a pro.
 This allows students to show what they’re made of, starting on their very first day.

 The ability to connect with the professionals who do the hiring.
 Working in music takes knowing the people who do the hiring.
 Our approach eliminates the searching and guesswork and places you right where you need to be to show what you’re made of.

 STUDENT: WHAT COURSES DO YOU OFFER?
 WHAT PROGRAMS DO YOU OFFER?

 STUDENT: WHERE ARE YOUR STUDIO SITES LOCATED?

 STUDENT: HOW OFTEN DO I ATTEND MY PRIVATE CLASS INSIDE A REAL RECORDING STUDIO?

 STUDENT: HOW LONG DOES YOUR PROGRAM LAST?